NBISweden/workshop-reproducible-research/pages/jupyter/jupyter-2-the-basics.md

 Rather, we will focus on the Jupyter Notebook features that allow you to do a little more than that.

-> **Quick recap** <br>
+!!!
+Success "Quick recap"
-> In this section we've learned:
+    In this section we've learned:

->
-> - That a Jupyter notebook consists of a series of cells, and that they can
->   be either markdown or code cells.
+    - That a Jupyter notebook consists of a series of cells, and that they can be either markdown or code cells.
-> - That we execute the code in a code cell with the kernel that we chose
->   when opening the notebook.
+    - That we execute the code in a code cell with the kernel that we chose when opening the notebook.
-> - We can run shell commands by prepending them with `!`.
+    - We can run shell commands by prepending them with `!`.
-> - A Jupyter notebook is simply a text file in JSON format.
+    - A Jupyter notebook is simply a text file in JSON format.